aveyilagrun/coursework-1-azhar-nurgaliyeva/comp0035_coursework2.md

 [Target audience (defined in README.md)](README.md): analysts who work in TfL.

-User story| Acceptance criteria |
+User story| Conditions of satisfaction |
 --- | --- |
-As an app user, I want an app to be user-friendly so that I can login without too much trouble. | 1.
-Make the registration/login page easy to navigate <br /> 2. |
+As an app user, I want an app to be not problematic/annoying so that I can login without too much trouble. | 1.
+Make the registration/login page easy to navigate. <br /> 2.
+Make the registration/login process fast (without too many additional information).|
-As an app user, I want data presented in an engaging way so that I can change my preferences and focus. | 1.
-Create the "edit preferences" feature <br /> 2. |
+As an app user, I want data presented in an engaging way so that I can change my preferences and focus on the key graphs. | 1.
+Create the "edit preferences" feature. <br /> 2.
+Make sure that only relevant data is shown.|
 As an app user, I want ... so that I can ... . | ... |
 As an app user, I want ... so that I can ... . | ... |
 As an app user, I want ... so that I can ... . | ... |